 Graduates from the PGCert can progress to the MSc programme if they achieve a satisfactory performance (e.g. C grade)

 The MSc Civil Engineering Management is accredited for Further Learning for a Chartered Engineer (non-technical).
 This means that the programme meets the requirements for Further Learning for a Chartered Engineer (CEng) under the provisions of UK-SPEC for intakes 2017-2021 for candidates that have already acquired a CEng or accredited BEng (Hons) undergraduate first degree.

 Entry requirements are subject to regular review.
 The entry requirements applicable to a particular academic year will be published on the University website (and externally as appropriate e.g. UCAS Normally, you should have a good honours degree in an engineering, technology or science-related subject.
 However, substantial professional experience can substitute for graduate status.
 IELTS entry criteria to be an overall score of 6.5 with no less than 6.0 in any aspect.
-If you are currently employed, we request a statement of support from your employer.
+If you are currently employed, we request a statement of support from your employer

 These fees are applicable for new entrants in 2017/8.
 Fees are for the academic year only, any subsequent years may be subject to an annual increase, usually in line with inflation.